smartinternz02/SI-GuidedProject-64165-1662179436/README.md

 The following optional features are implemented:

+☑ User can create multiple grocery list.

+☑ User can view items of respective grocery list in Grocery Screen.

+☑ ReadOnly Mode restricts edit and delete of items and the list itself.

+☑ Budget Mode collects all grocery item from total lists present into one place as Combined Grocery List.

+☑ About is briefly explained to the user with a Custom Dialog.

 ☑ Persist the grocery items into RoomDatabase instead of a text file.

+☑ Persist the setting into private text file.

 ☑ Improve style of the grocery items in the list using a custom adapter.